 Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
-Separate statements for each fund category (governmental, proprietary, and fiduciary) are presented.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
 All remaining governmental funds are aggregated and reported as other governmental funds.